 Yes, the statute of limitations restricts the time you have to file negligence claims and other personal injury lawsuits.
 You also have a limited time to file a workers’ compensation claim.
 Seeking legal advice promptly can avoid losing your right to file a claim because of a missed deadline.

-Contact Our Atlanta Farm Accident Lawyers for a Free Consultation
+Contact An Atlanta Farm Accident Lawyer for a Free Consultation

 Have you or your family members been injured in a farm accident in Georgia?
 If so, you deserve to be compensated for your injuries and damages.